-- 1. Connect the vacuum gauge and tachometer as shown in Figure 7, and set the throttle until engine is running at 1500 R.P.M. - 2.
-Ground the master clip of the cylinder balance tester and connect individual leads to spark plugs 2-3-4 and 5.
+- 1. Connect the vacuum gauge and tachometer as shown in Figure 7, and set the throttle until engine is running at 1500 R.P.M. - Ground the master clip of the cylinder balance tester and connect individual leads to spark plugs 2-3-4 and 5.
 Engine will now be running on cylinders 1 and 6. - 3.
 Note the reading on the vacuum gauge.
 Make the same test on each pair of cylinders in the following sequence.

-ouon pun or cymnucro m the following sequ terree.

-6 cylinder 1-6, 2-5, 3-4

-8 cylinder 1-8, 3-5, 4-7, 2-8
+6 cylinder 1-6, 2-5, 3-4 8 cylinder 1-8, 3-5, 4-7, 2-8.

-NOTE: A variation of more than 1 inch of vacuum or 40 R.P.M. between pairs of cylinders being tested indicates either a defective plug or unequal compression in a cylinder.
+NOTE: A variation of more than 1 inch of vacuum or 40 R.P.M. between pairs of cylinders being tested indicates either a defective plug or unequal compression in a cylinder

-To isolate one weak cylinder, short out half the cylinders.
+To isolate one weak cylinder, short out hall the cylinders.
 The half giving the lower reading will include the weak cylinder.